-Covid is highly contagious.
+However acute COVID-19 infection is highly contagious.

 What does Long Covid feel like, how do children and teenagers describe their symptoms?

 This is such a difficult question to answer as case reports vary.

 Most children feel weak, tired and unable to participate in their usual daily activities.
-They may also have short periods of energy that do not last long.
+They may also have short periods of energy however these often do not last long.

-Often a child will have more than four symptoms
+Often a child will have more than four symptoms.

 More often, symptoms come and go.

 They can also be constant.
 This is especially true of the fatigue.
 Fatigue is more than just feeling tired, some people liken it more to energy limitation or use the analogy of a battery running down.

-Our recent survey of 510 children found;
+Our survey of 510 children found:

 Symptoms like fatigue, headache, muscle and joint pain, rashes and heart palpitations, and mental health issues like lack of concentration and short memory problems, were particularly frequent and confirmed previous observations, suggesting that they may characterise Long Covid.
 Urgent research is needed.
-To read the full findings please see the
+To read the full findings please see the Research Page.

 Please see the